 “We may be traveling a long time.
 Lard has energy, but I suggest you just mix it with lime to make soap.”
-Zadrian caught Megaera’s eye and made a faint smirk.
+Zadrian caught Megaera’s eye and smirked.

 A giant lay dead, facedown, several elvish arrows sticking up from its back.
 At its side was a satchel.
 Zadrian drew her longsword, cut the leather tie on the flap with a flick of her blade, and laid it back.
 A bright green snake slithered out, and whipped upslope through the duff.
 Zadrian straightened and peered far ahead of it, suddenly on her guard.
 “We’re not alone,” she said.

 Steve said, “You’re surprised to see Jonril step out from behind a tree, holding a staff.
 He runs down and pins the snake against the dirt, where it curls and twists.
 He mutters a spell and the snake grows stiff; then a copper sheen flows over it from the staff’s point, and it changes into something.
 He bends down and picks it up, showing you a long key, with a spiral handle and a vaguely snakey head whose thick, downward-pointing fangs are the blade.”